voidptrnull/suckless-dots/README.md

 ## Configuration & Usage
 Refer to the documentation of the particular document.

+## Licensing

+I do not own the projects referenced in this repository but am merely providing my modified changes.
+Refer to the original projects for their actual source code.

 ## Pre-requisites for building all the components
 > [!WARNING]
 > This requisites are strictly required, and are mandatory.
 Failing to provide for